philippe86220/uno-q-sensors-webui/README.md

 ## Notes

 - Presence detection is based on a configurable distance threshold (default: 80 cm).
-- The application is intended for local use or temporary external access.
+- The application is intended for local use or external access.
 - No write or control endpoints are exposed.
 - No sensitive system information is accessible through the web interface.